 While LinkedIn has seen an uptick in personal stories meant to inspire and showcase one's personality, it's important to draw a line between sharing relatable experiences and oversharing personal updates unrelated to your professional life.

-For example, posting about your child's birthday party or your recent vacation might not be appropriate for LinkedIn.
-Instead, reserve these updates for more personal social media platforms like Facebook or Instagram.
+For example, posting about your child's birthday party or your recent vacation might not be appropriate to share with your LinkedIn connections.
+Instead, reserve these updates for a more personal social network like Facebook or Instagram.

 Examples of personal updates to avoid: